The following information is provided with our compliments.

 - IHT due on a deceased’s estate and on gifts within seven years of death is generally due six months after the month of death, but in practice it must be paid before probate is granted.

-- If the donor pays the IHT due on a chargeable lifetime transfer to a trust, the rate is 25% rather than 20%.
+- If the donor pays the IHT due on a chargeable lifetime transfer to a trust, the effective rate is 25%.

 - IHT on chargeable lifetime transfers to trusts is payable within 6 months from the end of the month of transfer